microsoft/MRTK3-iet-tutorials/README.md

 ![A view of the Canvas UI example scene.
 There are several Canvas UI elements neatly aligned by hand and with MRTK3.](Assets/Images/volumetric-ui.png)

-Enables you to seamlessly create beautiful UI holograms with the ability to automatically lay out UI controls and quickly iterate your designs, until your UI is just right.
+Enables you to seamlessly create beautiful UI holograms.
+You can automatically lay out UI controls and quickly iterate your designs until your UI is just right.

 ### Dialog

 ![A picture of the Dialog example UI.](Assets/Images/dialog.png)

-Prompt for various user action.
+Create a prompt for various user actions.

 ### Theming